data-exchange/dxchange/README.md

 Make sure you have [Python 2.6](http://www.python.org/download/releases/2.6/ "tsss...") or [2.7](http://www.python.org/download/releases/2.7/ "tsss...") and the above dependencies installed in your system.

+ - To install from an egg distribution download the [latest released egg](https://github.com/data-exchange/data-exchange/releases) for your system, open shell prompt and type `easy_install my-egg-name` in the directory where the egg resides.

-- To build and install from source, download the repository, open shell prompt and type `python setup.py install` or `python setup.py install --user` in the directory where `setup.py` resides.
+ - To build and install from source, download the [latest source tarball](https://github.com/data-exchange/data-exchange/releases), open shell prompt and type `python setup.py install` or `python setup.py install --user` in the directory where `setup.py` resides.

 To test if the installation was succesfull, open a new shell and try: